LiLabAtVT/PlantSingleCell/Launch_RStudio/README.md

 plantsinglecell
 ```

-You can view your active allocations with:
+You can view your active allocations in terminal with:

 ```bash
 quota